ashikurrafi/job-distributor/client/README.md

 ## Worker Machine Setup

 This section explains how to set up a worker machine to run atomic hyperparameter tuning jobs.
 In this case, we use the [MNIST-parameter-tuning](https://github.com/NWSL-UCF/MNIST-parameter-tuning) repository as the task workload.
+It's a good practice to set up the client in a separate directory from the server when running both on the same machine.
+This helps avoid confusion and keeps the server and client environments isolated and organized.

 ---